RedSiege/EDD/README.md

 getdomainshares - Get a list of all accessible domain shares

 finddomainprocess - Search for a specific process across all systems in the domain (requires admin access on remote systems)

+getdomainusers - Get a list of all domains users

+getdomainuser - Retrieves info about specific user (name, description, SID, Domain Groups)